scotthendrickson/cats-and-dogz/README.md

 ####

 Make sure that $scope and catServ or dogServ are injected into each of the controllers.
-And before we get started, let's make sure that the controllers have been connected to your state config appropriately.
+And before we get started, let's make sure that the controllers have been added to your index.html in a script source tag.

 Create a test variable in your controller called $scope.test and give it some value.
 In the associated template file that you created in the last step, put {{test}} somewhere in the file.
 Make sure that the value that you gave to $scope.test pops up on the view.